techneo1/hrcb-angular-custom-schematics/README.md

 ### Creating Features

-Follow the below commands to create a feature named "Expense policy", which is a feature module including module, routing module, service, specs and components to list, add, edit, delete and view under the folder "src/app/feeditems".
+Follow the below command to create a feature named "Expense policy", which is a feature module including module, routing module, service, and components to list, add, edit, delete and view under the folder "src/app/feeditems".

 ```
 cd "Path to Angular project"